chaseruskin/orbit/docs/src/commands/new.md

 ## __NAME__

-new - create a new ip
+new - create a new project

 ## __SYNOPSIS__